Chapter 4. Administrator tasks

 4.7.3.2.
 Updating a SQLite-based index image

-After configuring OperatorHub to use a catalog source that references a custom index image, administrators with the dedicated-admin role can keep the available Operators on their cluster up-to-date by adding bundle images to the index image.
+After configuring OperatorHub to use a catalog source that references a custom index image, cluster administrators can keep the available Operators on their cluster up-to-date by adding bundle images to the index image.

 You can update an existing index image using the opm index add command.